znoxx/sleepy_nas/README.md

 * Modern Linux system (systemd is recommended)
 * Python 3.x
 * sysstat package version 11.7.4+ (older versions do not provide needed flags but still somehow usable after code modifications).
+* run-parts tool if hooks are enabled (see Hooks section)
 * Working command to put system to sleep (e.g. `systemctl suspend`)
 * Working way to wake your system (WOL support or even physical button)